 It’s fairly common to hyperextend the knees and elbows, opening the joints too far backward.
 It’s also common to not completely straighten these joints due to their respective bone structure.
 And there are plenty of yogis who fall right in the middle.
 If your knees tend to hyperextend, however, pay attention to your alignment in straight-legged poses.
 Make sure to engage your muscles when moving into, holding, and releasing each posture.

 For example, if you are in Standing Forward Fold and your knees have overextended backward, you are now resting in the knee joint and no longer engaging the leg muscles.
 You are also compressing the bones, which can weaken them over time.
 When you microbend the knee, you engage the surrounding leg muscles and relieve pressure on the joint.
 Microbends may feel a bit awkward at first but will improve as your muscles strengthen.

 If you’re not sure whether you are hyperextending the knee joint, ask your yoga teacher.

 The knee joint isn’t really meant to twist.
 It may give a little, but cranking the knee in unnatural and unhealthy positions is asking for trouble.
 Whether you are in a standing pose, squatting, or sitting with bent legs, take note of which direction your foot is pointing.
 Your knee should be pointed in the same direction.

-If you are in Yoga Squat, for example, and your feet are perfectly parallel but knees are pointing toward the corners of the room, you are probably putting undue pressure on the joints.
+If you are in Yogi Squat, for example, and your feet are perfectly parallel but knees are pointing toward the corners of the room, you are probably putting undue pressure on the joints.

 When in Pigeon pose, Easy pose, or sitting cross-legged, there’s a window for you to open the knee joint too much.
 Flexing the foot on the bent leg can help protect the knee joint.
 Play around with this in Pigeon pose.
 You will feel a difference in your knee when you point the foot versus flexing it.